grafana/grafana/docs/sources/developers/plugins/development-with-local-grafana.md

 ## Run your backend plugin with a debugger

+{{% admonition type="note" %}}
-> Note: The following method only works with a local Grafana instance and currently doesn't work with Docker.
+The following method only works with a local Grafana instance and currently doesn't work with Docker.
+{{% /admonition %}}

 Running a backend plugin with a debugger is supported in Visual Studio Code and GoLand out of the box, but it can also work with any other IDE or debugger.